carehs12/guardianes_informaticos/docs/implemented_solution.md

   Before each iteration, and once we have a valid solution, we need to calcualte a cost for the current solution.
 The cost is very
   simple:

-  We take the difference in hours between the user that works the most and the one that works the least.
+  We take the difference in hours between the employee that works the most and the one that works the least.
 And we add that with the number of times and employee is swapped each day.
 For the example, the cost of the function will be:

   $$ c = (7 - 3) + 1 $$

   $$ c = 5 $$

-  Now that we have a numeric value, we can iterate to make reduce it as much as we can.
+  Now that we have a numeric value, we can iterate to reduce it as much as we can.

 ### Iterations
   The iteration process has the following steps:

   1. We need to select the employee that works the most (Jose Perez)
   2. We need to select the employee that works the least (Carlos Diaz)
   3. We calculate how many hours the first works over the second.
-We will call this: $D$(4 hours)
+We will call this: $D$ (4 hours)

   4. Here we start a loop: We need to find 2 availability groups, one for each employee.
 The conditions that need to be met are:

   - The first employee has to work during this availability group
   - The second employee must be able to work during this time window
-    - The The size of the window must be at least 2, and at most $D - 1$.
+  - The size of the window must be at least 2, and at most $D - 1$.
 2 because if it's only 1 hour, then we will reduce two hours in difference, but will increase 2 shift swaps (except on start and end of day).
 So the ending cost will be the same.
-We need the time window to be at most $D - 1$ (3 in this case), because if it's D, and the employees swap, now the employee with least hours will become the one with most hours, and the one with most hours will become the one with least hours.
+We need the time window to be at most $ D - 1$ (3 in this case), because if it's D, and the employees swap, now the employee with least hours will become the one with most hours, and the one with most hours will become the one with least hours.

-  If attempting to find an availability group of $D -1 $ doesn't work, then we go down 1, and a find a group of $D - 2$, and so in until we reach groups of 1.
+  If attempting to find an availability group of $ D -1 $ doesn't work, then we go down 1, and a find a group of $D - 2$, and so in until we reach groups of 1.
 When we reach this point, we give up, and we conclude that the employee that works the most can't swap with the one that works the least, so we move the lower limit up, and we attempt to swap between the employee that works the most, and the employee that works the second least, and we repeat the process.